OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Performance Evaluation

 \subsection{Scenario Setup and Methodology}

-In our evaluation, we consider a variable set of robots that need to be jointly orchestrated as to explore an unknown area in the fastest possible way.
-Table~\ref{tab:setup} resumes the experimental parameters used in our evaluation.
+In our work, we consider a variable set of robots that need to be jointly orchestrated as to explore an unknown area in the shortest time.
+Table~\ref{tab:setup} summarizes the experimental parameters used in our evaluation.

 All robots start their exploration from the same point within the area of interest, co-located with the charging station.
 We set $\Delta t = 10$s and $\Delta x = 10 m$, which translates into $|g_{a,b}| = 100m^2$.
 This allows to derive the velocity of the robot as $\frac{\Delta_x}{\Delta_t} = 1 m/s$ if it moves into the up/down/left/right direction, or at $\frac{\sqrt{2}\Delta_x}{\Delta_t} = \sqrt{2} m/s$ when moving in diagonal, which is in line with the maximum speed of $2 m/s$ provided by commercial robot devices~\cite{Robot_velocity}.
 Each robot is equipped with a fully charged battery at the beginning of the exploration phase.
 About the charging station, in our experiment we consider the worst case scenario with a single charging station providing the lowest charging rate among the possible commercial options, i.e., $CR=9.24 J/s$, as in the case of TurtleBot3\footnote{https://www.robotis.us/lipo-battery-charger-lbc-010/}.